Few gems are perfectly pure. Most of them contain foreign bodies and have various accidents or crystallization. These accidents are considered

 These are identification characteristics: each gemstone has its own concealing inclusions.

 The inclusions are relatively common in minerals; they are either of the same species (diamond inclusion in the diamond, for example) or foreign (or in the inclusion of gold on the quartz, for example).
 Even if they are small, the inclusions can provide valuable insights into the formation of the

 surrounding crystal, called "host crystal."

-Included minerals can be older than the surrounding stone, and have simply been submersed in the stone during its growth.
+Included minerals can be older than the surrounding stone, and have simply been submerged in the stone during its growth.
 They can also have been formed

-simultaneously with the host crystal, which, following a more rapid growth, included it in its mass.
+simultaneously with the host crystal, which, following more rapid growth, included it in its mass.